MinKhantKyawFreddy/Advance/cp3407-project-v2024/User_stories.md

 Title: User Registration
 Priority:High

-Description:As new user: I want to register online with my student ID and fitness preferences, so that I can start booking gym sessions tailored to my needs.
+Description:As new user:I want to register online with my student ID and fitness preferences, so that I can start booking gym sessions tailored to my needs.

 Effort Estimate:3 days